cysouw/diathesis/text/c12_zuInfinitive.md

 ### [ NA | –N ] *gehen+zu‑In­fi­ni­tiv* Negative anticausative (*Unmöglichkeitsantikausativ*) {#sec:zuinfinitive-gehen}

 The *gehen+zu‑In­fi­ni­tiv* anticausative [@next a] seems to be typical for an informal register.
-Most examples include a negation and only very few examples without negation are attested [@next b,c].
+Most examples include a negation, and only very few examples without negation are attested [@next b,c].
 The construction expresses that something is impossible (or, without negation, possible).

 ::: ex
 - Ich lösche die Datei. \
   Die Datei geht nicht zu löschen.
 - Die temporäre Datei geht zu löschen, aber nicht die exe.^[Attested online at <https://administrator.de/forum/windows-7-probleme-nach-laufwerksbuchstaben-zuweisung-von-wechseldatentraegern-112602.html>, accessed 8 November 2021.]
-- Das Radio geht zu reparieren. [@helbig2001: 166]
+- Das Radio geht zu reparieren.^[@helbig2001: 166]
 :::

-There is a special idiomatic construction *VERB, was zu VERB geht* [@next] that includes the *gehen+zu‑In­fi­ni­tiv* construction.
+There is a special idiomatic construction *~~verb~~, was zu ~~verb~~ ging* [@next] that includes the *gehen+zu‑In­fi­ni­tiv* construction.
 There does not seem to be any obvious semantic relation to the monoclausal construction as illustrated above.

 ::: ex
 - Die Sozialdemokraten haben […] verhindert, was nur zu verhindern ging.^[~~DWDS~~: Berliner Zeitung, 23.09.2000.]